Published On: Oct 15 2013 08:37:01 AM EDTUpdated On: Oct 05 2015 02:00:00 AM EDT

 Actress Rita Wilson revealed in a statement to People magazine in April 2015 that she had recently undergone a double mastectomy after being diagnosed with invasive lobular carcinoma, a form of breast cancer.

-Former "Good Morning America" host Joan Lunden announced on the program Tuesday that she's been diagnosed with breast cancer.
-Lunden, 63, said the diagnosis came after an ultrasound during her yearly mammogram.
+Former "Good Morning America" host Joan Lunden announced on the program June 24, 2014, that she had been diagnosed with breast cancer.
+Lunden said the diagnosis came after an ultrasound during her yearly mammogram.
 The TV journalist is expected to make a full recovery following a lumpectomy and radiation.

-Former NBC news anchor Tom Brokaw, 74, was diagnosed in February 2014 with multiple myeloma, a cancer affecting blood cells in the bone marrow.
+Former NBC news anchor Tom Brokaw was diagnosed in February 2014 with multiple myeloma, a cancer affecting blood cells in the bone marrow.
 Doctors are "optimistic about the progress he is making through treatment," NBC said.

 During the summer of 2010, Michael Douglas began undergoing radiation and chemotherapy to treat tongue cancer, although he initially said he had throat cancer to "protect his career" since he could have needed potentially disfiguring surgery.
 On Jan.
 11, 2011, he said in an interview that the tumor was gone, but would need monthly screenings because there is a very high chance the cancer could return within two to three years.

 Dustin Hoffman was successfully treated for an undisclosed form of cancer in 2013.

 Angelina Jolie revealed in May 14, 2013, op-ed piece in the New York Times that she had undergone a preventive double mastectomy after learning she carries a mutant form of a gene that predisposes her for breast and ovarian cancer.